skyflowapi/skyflow-js/README.md

 ```

 - ### Using Skyflow ID's
-    For retrieving using SkyflowID's, use the `getById(records)` method.The records parameter takes a JSON object that contains `records` to be fetched as shown below.
+    In order to retrieve data from your vault using SkyflowIDs, use the `getById(records)` method.The records parameter takes a JSON object that contains `records` to be fetched as shown below.

 ```javascript
 {